Start by engaging the readers

 - get angry with someone or something

-Let’s look at examples of the first four of these “how to start a memoir” techniques: wonder, smile, remember, and worry.
-(We’ll cover the others, and more, in articles to come.)
+Let’s look at examples of the first six of these “how to start a memoir” techniques: wonder, smile, remember, worry, roll their eyes, and sympathize.
+(We’ll cover the others in articles to come.)

 1. Make them wonder